 Such an increase in the share price automatically adjusts as the demand falls immediately prior to the ex-dividend date, as individuals purchasing shares on or after the ex-dividend date will not receive stock dividend benefits.

-Such variations in the stock prices can be classified as systematic fluctuations, owing to dividend announcements made by companies.
-Having a general idea about the same will help you understand the reason behind any such stock price variations, and thereby, analyse the credibility of a corresponding investment.
+Such variations in stock prices can be classified as systematic fluctuations owing to dividend announcements made by companies.
+Having a general idea about the same will help you understand the reason behind any such stock price variations and, thereby, analyze the credibility of a corresponding investment.

-I hope, now, the impact of dividends on stock prices might be clear to you to some extent.
-Check out the Groww YouTube channel for more knowledge packed videos on investing and pressing matters of the financial world.
+I hope, now, you might be clear on the impact of dividend on share price.
+Check out the Groww YouTube channel for more knowledge-packed videos on investing and pressing matters of the financial world.

 Disclaimer: This blog is solely for educational purposes.
 The securities/investments quoted here are not recommendatory.